PremiumDataStore/Any-File-to-GDrive/README.md

 <b>Features:</b>
 1. Jdownloader as web interface
-2. Ability to mount Google Drive with rClone
+2. Ability to mount Google Drive with Rclone

 Click on the "Open in Colab" Button & Press Ctrl+F9